Aggeloss/entry-project/README.txt

 The Client_Entry is under construction but it's a demonstration of what will look like the final result and how it works in general.
-It will have four basic methods Insert, Delete, Update, Select and apart from the method Procedure will be created some more methods associated with SQL cursors and procedures, like Procedure method in Java, as well as, the entire project is going to be modified on demands.
+It will have four basic methods Insert, Delete, Update, Select and apart from the method Procedure, they will be created some more methods associated with SQL cursors and procedures, like Procedure method in Java, as well as, the entire project is going to be modified on demands.

 The Functional Part Of the Project which enables Program's operation is in total: Main_Constructor.java whole,